 After we had these two shoes squared away, I wanted to get a sneaker.
 It had to be velcro which knocked out a lot of varieties.
 We have a pair of Pedipeds from the summer that Mazzy loved but the tongue of the shoe is always hard to maneuver and makes putting the shoes on difficult without it getting bunched up.

 I found that the velcro Converse sneakers (very similar here) did the trick.
 The soft fabric with the large velcro strap made putting the shoes on easy and gives Mazzy’s feet plenty of room to grow, while fitting her feet every step of the way.
 Plus, they came in a raspberry pink that made Mazzy very happy, and they are very reasonably priced which made me happy.

 Interestingly, the day after we went shoe shopping, I got a package in the mail from Zappos.
 Can you guess what it was?
 The pink Natives that I had ordered over a month ago for my review on toddler summer shoes.
-Although they won’t work throughout the year (the air holes aren’t cold weather friendly), they are pretty perfect for the fall.
+Although they won’t work throughout the year (the air holes aren’t cold weather friendly), they are pretty perfect for the fall in NYC.
 They look like Crocs in the shape of sneakers, which is a nice way to skirt the “No Crocs” rule.